promisepreston/cheat_sheets/README.md

-# CheatSheets
+# Cheat Sheets
-CheatSheets is a collection of various cheat sheets of applications, dependencies, frameworks, languages and runtimes such as Chef, Docker, Git, Ruby, Rails and many others.
+Cheat Sheets is a collection of various cheat sheets of applications, dependencies, frameworks, languages and runtimes such as Chef, Docker, Git, Ruby, Rails and many others.
 The cheat sheets are regularly updated, and new ones are added to the list.

-You're going to love CheatSheets!
+You're going to love Cheat Sheets!

-## List of CheatSheets
+## List of Cheat Sheets
 * Git Cheat Sheet
 * SQL Cheat Sheet
 * More to come